aupsychology/aupsychology.github.io/stats2workbook/02-inferential_stats_review.md

 This is the output you should get with this test.
 The second line of the output is the one you are most interested in.
 This tells us the t value, the degrees of freedom (abbreviated df), and the p value.
 The degrees of freedom is a corrected value, so it is often a decimal.

 The 95% confidence interval is on the 5th line, and the last line has the mean of the variable for each group.
-Notice in this case that the group F for female is very close to the value for group M, for male, which is why this t-test is not significant.
+Notice in this case the mean for group F, for female, is very close to the value for group M, for male, which is why this t-test is not significant.

 2. Using this function, do a t-test for the other 4 personality variables and conformity.
-Report your t-value and p-value for each of the tests below, using APA formatting: *t*(df) = tvalue, *p* = pvalue.
+Report your t-value and p-value for each of the tests below, using APA formatting: *t*(df) = tvalue, *p* = pvalue, or *t*(25) = .20, *p* = .84.

-&nbsp;

 &nbsp;